0984567-homework/reproducible-research_homework/README.md

 When the values from (iii) and L = 300 are substituted in, we get: logV = 1.5152 x log300 + 7.0748.
 logV = 10.828.
 V = 6.732x10^10 nm^3.

+THE R SCRIPT USED FOR THE ABOVE IS IN THE reproducible-research_homework REPO AS